What is the Dance Artist Development Award (DADA)?

 All applicants will be reviewed by a three-member panel of professional dance artists based outside of the Austin community.
 ARCOS assembles representatives from diverse artistic, educational, personal, and global backgrounds and at various stages of their careers to evaluate applicants’ submissions detailing past creative accomplishments, current practice, and the articulation of their development goals.
 Panelists do not have explicit ties to Austin’s dance community.
 ARCOS considers the application process a significant part of the development opportunity for applying artists, especially for those who have not applied for a grant before, so a summary of the panelists’ review comments is available to any applicant who indicates they wish to receive it after the awardees have been announced.
-Information about this cycle’s panelists can be found here.
+Information about the 2020 panelists can be found here.

 Is there a fee to apply?

 There is no fee to apply for the DADA.
 However, for those interested in supporting the award fund and the program’s expansion, ARCOS accepts tax-deductible contributions, which can be made here.